 A CPL also stops some portion of light.
 (Depending upon which brand CPL you will be using)

-A CPL filter can make the sky color blue look more intense as compared to without using a CPL.
+A CPL filter can make the sky color blue look more intense.

 5. A Tripod

-Using a tripod is a must at least in the cases where you will taking quite long exposure shots.
+Using a tripod is a must.
+At least in the cases where you will take quite long exposure waterfall shots.
 A Tripod gives your camera stability & support.
-Especially when you are doing Long Exposure Photography.
-In those cases, where you don’t want any kind of shake that eventually spoils your scene and efforts.
+Especially when you are doing Long Exposure Photography, you don’t want any shake that eventually spoils your scene and efforts.

-It’s also a rule of thumb that on reversing the focal length and on anything below.
+It’s also a rule of thumb to reverse the focal length and anything below.
 You have to use a Tripod.
 I know it sounded confusing?

-For e.x – if you’re using a focal length of 18mm and on reversing it becomes 1/18th.
-So, if you’re shooting anything below 1/18th shutter speed with the 18mm focal length then you have to use a Tripod.
+For e.x – if you’re using a focal length of 18mm and, on the reverse, it becomes 1/18th.
+If you’re shooting anything below 1/18th shutter speed with the 18mm focal length, you have to use a Tripod.

 If you will not use a tripod, the chances of the image getting blurry would probably increase.

-These are the most important points in taking a balanced Long Exposure Shot.
+These are the essential points in taking balanced Long Exposure Shots.

-Normally the good way to start is around 1/2 sec of shutter speed.
-Make necessary adjustments in shutter speed as you move forward.
+The best way to start is around 1/2 sec of shutter speed.
+Then, make necessary adjustments in shutter speed as you move forward.

-Coming to Applying the Long Exposure Shot at Jibhi Waterfall
+Coming to Applying the Long Exposure Waterfall Shots at Jibhi Waterfall

-I was shooting Long Exposure Shot of the Waterfall for the very first time.
-As I had already told before in this article.
+I was shooting long exposure waterfall shots for the first time, as I had already told you before in this article.

 One more thing that’s more important is getting to the location and spending some time there before you start shooting.
-It will help you in analyzing the scene and getting comfortable with the surroundings.
+It will help you analyze the scene and get comfortable with the surroundings.

-The shot above was from the stream of water that was flowing from the waterfall.
+The shot above was from the stream of water flowing from the waterfalls.

-The surroundings of the waterfall don’t allow much light to enter the area.
+The surroundings of the waterfalls don’t allow much light to enter the area.

-i.e. It’s an added advantage that the outside light will be less.
-That means you can shot even more Long Exposure because of the two situations –
+It’s an added advantage that the outside light will be less.
+That means you can shoot even more Long Exposure because of the two situations –

-In this case, I had used an ND8 so that I can reduce the Shutter Speed + a Polariser that can also help in reducing the shutter speed by 2-3 stops and enhancing the colors in the scene.
+In this case, I used an ND8.
+It allowed me to reduce the Shutter Speed + a Polariser.
+It helped me decrease the shutter speed by 2-3 stops.
+And it enhanced the colors in the scene.